iotaledger/wallet.rs/documentation/docs/reference/python.md

 - type
 - reference
 ---
-# API Reference
+# Python API Reference

 :::info
 The following APIs will throw an exception if an error occurs.
-For all the optional values, the default values are the same as the ones in the [Rust API](../rust/api_reference.md).
+For all optional values, the default values are the same as in the [Rust API](rust.md).
 :::

 ## init_logger(config)